 Tent Sites

-In the event your stay includes a little rain, head down to the roomie rec hall and bring your cards, board game, or a good book.
+If your stay includes a little rain, head down to the roomie rec hall and bring your cards, board game, or a good book.

 Check out the sidebar for tips on making your stay even more enjoyable.